 - Total on order cannot mean anything other than the total of the order lines.

-An example of a synthetic aggregate is something like GrapeBunch
+An example of a synthetic aggregate is something like GrapeBunch containing a GrapeStem and a GrapeBerry collection.

 - GrapeBunch can have a Weight that is calculated by summing the Weight of each GrapeBerry in the collection and adding the Weight of the GrapeStem.